 After calming down, let’s look at the warning signs you should be looking out for.
 In order to know if your baby needs emergency help right away he/she must be displaying one of these signs.
 Here are a few things you should be aware off when your baby falls on his head.

-Warning signs to look out for after baby falls:
+Warning signs to look out for after baby falls off the bed:

 - doesn’t sleep or sleeps too much